Bradley Pierce

-Bradley Michael Pierce is an American actor, producer and cinematographer.
-Along with other roles and bit parts in television, films, direct-to-video animation, advertising, and video games, he played Peter Shepherd in Jumanji, the original voice of Chip in Beauty and the Beast, one of the original voices for Tails from the Sonic the Hedgehog franchise and Pete Lender in the 1997 film adaptation of The Borrowers.
+Bradley Michael Pierce (born October 23, 1982) is an American actor.
+Along with other roles and cameo appearances in television, films, direct-to-video animation, advertising, and video games, he played Peter Shepherd in Jumanji, the original voice of Chip in Beauty and the Beast, one of the original voices for Tails from the Sonic the Hedgehog franchise and Pete Lender in the 1997 film adaptation of The Borrowers.

-Career
+Career and Life

-Pierce began acting at age six, and has since appeared in various projects ranging from commercial and voiceover to television and film.
+Pierce began acting at age 6, and has since appeared in various projects ranging from commercial and voiceover to film and television.
 He played the role of Andrew Shawn Donovan IV on Days of Our Lives for just over a year.
-He is also known for voicing Chip in Disney's Beauty and the Beast as well as Flounder in the television series The Little Mermaid and Tails in the Saturday morning cartoon series Sonic the Hedgehog.
+He is also known for voicing Chip in Disney's Beauty and the Beast as well as Tails in the Saturday morning cartoon series Sonic the Hedgehog.

 Other roles include Peter in Jumanji and a starring role in The Borrowers with John Goodman.
 Pierce provided additional voices in The Busy World of Richard Scarry and appeared with Patty Duke and Melissa Gilbert in the TV film Cries from the Heart/Touch of Truth as an autistic child named Michael.

 He has guest-starred on such TV shows including Life Goes On, Roseanne, Herman's Head, Mad About You, Lois & Clark: The New Adventures of Superman, Touched by an Angel, Profiler, Star Trek: Voyager, and voiced the character Nibs in the 2002 film Return to Never Land.

-In addition to acting, Bradley is producing short films and new media "Geek" content with the production company "ZFO Entertainment", a company he started with his good friend and fellow actor Joey Zimmerman.
-They are primarily working as a press/media outlet, in addition to producing their own short film content.
-Their first short film "Vultures" is slated for release late 2016.
+In addition to acting, Pierce produces short films and new media "Geek" content with the production company "ZFO Entertainment", a company he started with his friend and fellow actor Joey Zimmerman.
+They primarily work as a press/media outlet, in addition to producing their own short film content.
+Their first short film, "Vultures", released in 2016.

-Outside of film-making, Bradley is the co-founder of Pierce & Luna, a cocktail community geared towards bartending education and liquor reviews.
-Along with his partner, Bella Luna, Pierce has begun providing bartending services and consultations for elite parties.
+Outside of film-making, Pierce is the co-founder of Pierce & Luna, a cocktail community geared towards bartending education and liquor reviews.
+Along with his partner, Bella Luna, Pierce provides bartending services and consultations for elite parties.
 They also provide custom speciality cocktails for festivals such as the Hollywood Burlesque Festival and the Hollywood Fringe Festival.

-Personal life

-Pierce and his wife Shari Holmes were married in 2005, together they have three children.
-Holmes filed for divorce from Pierce in 2015, and was finalized in 2017.
+Pierce and his wife Shari Holmes were married in 2005; together they have three children.
+Holmes filed for divorce from Pierce in 2015.
+The divorce was finalized in 2017.